mozilla-services/docs/source/about.rst

+.. _about:

 About this Website
 ==================

-This website is created using the Sphinx tool and all its content is versioned in a Mecurial repository.
+This website is created using the Sphinx tool and all its content is versioned in a Mercurial repository.

 If you want to change its content you can: